Drinking Water Treatment:

 Most water treatment equipment requires maintenance and service to operate properly.
 Many systems require periodic removal and cleaning or replacing components, such as filters.
 A consumer must evaluate how much of the maintenance requirements he or she is willing to undertake.
 This maintenance is especially important if the device is to be used to remove a health hazard.
 Improper maintenance can damage the equipment and allow contaminants in drinking water.
 Once the equipment is installed and operating, the consumer should have a means of determining if the targeted contaminant is being removed.
 It is important to plan to retest the water periodically after the equipment is in use to see if the equipment is operating effectively.
 Sometimes testing or monitoring equipment can be obtained for that purpose.

 There are some situations when purchasing equipment is not the best option.
 If the problem is caused by a spill near the water supply or other situation where only short-term treatment is necessary, renting equipment may be a viable option.
 Renting is a good way to become familiar with equipment and its operating costs and maintenance requirements.
-Be certain to ask who is responsible for maintenance, whether rental fees apply toward purchase, and the length of rental agreement.
+Consumers should be certain to ask who is responsible for maintenance, whether rental fees apply toward purchase, and the length of rental agreement.

 Again, there are some situations when purchasing equipment is not the best option.
 Bottled water may be a preferable option if a temporary source of safe water is needed.
 It offers the advantages of having no equipment to buy, operate, and maintain, and no lengthy time commitment.

 It is important to realize that bottled water is not necessarily safer than tap water.
 Bottled water quality is subject to Food and Drug Administration (FDA) standards, while public tap water is regulated by Environmental Protection Agency (EPA) standards.
 These standards are not always the same.
 Also, a large portion of bottled water is simply public tap water that has been processed and packaged.
-For further information on bottled water, refer to NebGuide, Drinking Water: Bottled or Tap?
-(G1448).

 Before purchase, consumers should understand the warranty on the treatment system and what components are covered or excluded.
 If the household water has contaminants that may shorten the life of the system, does the warranty still apply?
 Are there certain conditions that must be met in order for the warranty to apply?

-Estimated daily household needs for drinking water is one-half gallon per person per day.
+Estimated daily household need for drinking water is one-half gallon per person per day.
 Cooking needs are generally one to three gallons per day per household.
 An estimate of total daily water needs including bathing or showering, laundry, and toilets is 60 to 80 gallons per person per day.
 Once an estimate of daily household water needs is determined, it can be compared with the capacity of the treatment system.

 - Correctly identify the problem to be addressed using appropriate tests.